The Basics: Types of Proxies

 Proxy type: private proxy

-do not deal with privacy.
+Private proxies do not deal with privacy.
 In this case, the word ‘private’ is a product feature.
 It means that the proxy can only be used by a single client at the same time.
 Various proxy providers use this term quite loosely: some interchange it with ‘dedicated proxies’, while others separate the two to denote a dedicated proxy that is always used by the same client, as opposed to a dedicated proxy that several clients can use, just not at the same time.
-In some cases, proxy providers call their proxies ‘private’ because they require authentication, as opposed to public proxies, which are available to anyone.

 Proxy type: dedicated proxy